Mr-Perfection/rails-adventure/README.md

 Rails server
 ```
 $ rails server -b $IP -p $PORT    # Use `rails server` if running locally.
+ $ rails server --environment production        #run the server based on environment
+ $ rails db:migrate RAILS_ENV=production        #create a production database for production environment
 ```

 Migrations change the state of the database using the command
 ```
 $ rails db:migrate
+$ rails db:migrate:reset                #to clear all the datbases
 $ rails generate migration add_index_to_users_email         #create an index as user's email for user data
 $ rails generate migration add_password_digest_to_users password_digest:string          #password_digest is hashed password.
 Need to be kept for authentication
 ```